ykob/sketch-threejs/README.md

 ## License

-Copyright (c) 2018 Yoichi Kobayashi
+Copyright (c) 2019 Yoichi Kobayashi
 Released under the MIT license
 http://opensource.org/licenses/mit-license.php

 ### Excluded files from the MIT License

+- 3D model that is using on the sketch "newyear2019".
-- 3D model and texture that are using on the sketch "buddha".
+- 3D model and texture these are using on the sketch "buddha".

 ## Misc